Joe Biden and Barack Obama troll Donald Trump in new video

 "If you can sit down with a family and see your own family in them and the struggles that you've gone through or your parents went through or your kids are going through — if you can connect those struggles to somebody else's struggles, then you are going to work hard for them."

-reports polls show Biden has opened a significant lead over Trump in recent weeks as voters have soured on the president's performance in office, particularly his handling of the novel coronavirus.
+The Washington Post reports polls show Biden has opened a significant lead over Trump in recent weeks as voters have soured on the President's performance in office, particularly his handling of the novel coronavirus.

 Biden leads Trump 55 per cent to 40 per cent among registered voters nationwide in a new Washington Post-ABC News poll.